Georgia Tech Yellow Jackets football: Vanderbilt

 The Yellow Jackets and the Vanderbilt Commodores first met in 1892 in Atlanta, Georgia with Vanderbilt winning 20–10.
 Since 1924, the winning team in the series has received a silver-plated cowbell with the year and final score of each game engraved on it.
 The trophy was created by Ed F. Cavaleri was described by the Atlanta Constitution as “a faithful Georgia Tech supporter though he did not attend the Jacket institution,” according to Georgia Tech's website.
 Cavaleri purchased a cowbell at an Atlanta hardware store to use as a noise-maker while on his way to a game in 1924.
 The Commodores defeated Georgia Tech 3–0, however another fan in attendance suggested that Cavaleri award the bell to the winning team.
 The tradition was born and Cavaleri attended every game between the two teams from 1924 to 1967.
 The cowbell has a gold plate screwed into each side, with “GEORGIA TECH-VANDERBILT FOOTBALL TROPHY” inscribed at the top.
 Three columns list the year of each game, Georgia Tech's points scored and Vanderbilt's points scored.
 The results of the games from 1924 to 1967 are engraved on one side; the results from 2002, 2003, 2009 and 2016 are on the other.
-Georgia Tech is 20–15–3 against Vanderbilt in 38 games.
-The Yellow Jackets won the last matchup 38–7 in 2016.
+Georgia Tech is 20–16–3 against Vanderbilt in 39 games.
+The Commodores won the last matchup 35–27 in the 2024 Birmingham Bowl.